Frequently Asked Questions (FAQ)

 }

-This is the general pattern I recommend.
+This is the general pattern that I recommend.
 You can use this as often as needed, changing the column in question to the correct number each time.
+If you want to set multiple columns to the same width, follow the pattern

 }